Administration offers plan to cover COVID care for uninsured

 The Trump administration has come out with a plan to start paying hospitals and doctors who care for uninsured COVID-19 patients

-WASHINGTON -- The Trump administration announced a plan Wednesday to start paying hospitals and doctors who care for uninsured COVID-19 patients, but Democratic lawmakers and health industry groups are likely to press for more.
+WASHINGTON -- The Trump administration announced a plan Wednesday to start paying hospitals and doctors who care for uninsured patients with COVID-19, but Democratic lawmakers and health industry groups are likely to press for more.

 Under the approach detailed by Health and Human Services Secretary Alex Azar, hospitals and doctors would submit their bills directly to the government and they would get paid at Medicare rates.

-Uninsured people would not be liable for any of the costs, and health care providers would not have to ask any questions about a patient's immigration status, an issue that's been cited as a barrier to care in communities with many foreign-born residents.
+Uninsured people would not be liable for costs, and health care providers would not have to ask any questions about a patient's immigration status, an issue that's been cited as a barrier to care in communities with many foreign-born residents.

 “This says if you don’t have insurance, go get taken care of — we have you covered,” Azar said in an interview.